KC2016/brazilian_immigrant_women_in_germany/README.md

 > Approximately 46% of them **had a previous residence in a country other than Germany**.

-> Roughly 62% **exclusively hold Brazilian citizenship** and do not possess European citizenship.
+> Roughly 62% exclusively hold Brazilian citizenship and **do not possess European citizenship**.

 #### About the services